emqx/emqx-docs/en_US/file-transfer/broker.md

 }
 ```

-With the local file storage, the broker stores file metadata and segments in the local file system of the receiving nodes.
+With the local file storage, EMQX stores file metadata and segments in the local file system of the receiving nodes.
 Additionally, the local file storage exports uploaded files using a configured exporter.
 EMQX supports two exporters: the local exporter and the S3 exporter, exporting files correspondingly to the local file system and S3-compatible object storage.

 Several exporters may have settings simultaneously, but only one may be enabled.